-Because we have been born again, of perishable seed, we should be doing something.
+Because we have been born again, of imperishable seed, we should be doing something.
 Peter tells us to rid ourselves of malice, deceit, hypocrisy, envy, and slander.
 There are a number of ‘sin’ lists in the New Testament; lists of things we should not be doing.
 But this is not just a general list of sins.
 The five items on this list are all closely related.
 They are all things that harm personal relationships.
 They divide us and keep us from being the healthy body we are called to be.

 We are called to love.
-But love cannot flourish where there is backbiting and descension.
+But love cannot flourish where there is backbiting and dissension.
 But as we purify ourselves of these cancerous actions (1 Pet.
 1:22), love is able to grow within us.
 All five of these attributes come because I place more value on myself than on others.
 I am jealous or envious of something they have, and that I want.
 And so I act to tear them down, and in the process elevate myself.

 Like Newborn Babies

-Like newborn babies we are to crave pure spiritual milk.
-I don’t think Peter is calling on us to be babies, or even children.
+Like newborn babies, we are to crave pure spiritual milk.
+I don’t think Peter is calling on us to be babies or even children.
 I think the word ‘crave’ is at the heart of this.
 We are to crave pure spiritual milk, just like a baby has a craving for milk.
 Crave means to long for, to desire.
 This spiritual milk is something that we should have a real desire for.

 And milk, in this sense, is essential to us.
-By it we are able to grow up in our salvation.
+Through it, we are able to grow up in our salvation.
 Spiritual maturity does not come by accident.
 It requires that we follow the instructions Peter has given in this passage.
 Ditch the junk in our lives.
 Draw together with the body in love.
 And crave the word of God.
 Peter tells them they have gotten off to a good start, now keep it up; continue to grow and mature.

 A Call To Action